pedalv/JavaApp/MellomOppdrag/windows-azure.md

     * Kerberos and NTLM support
     * Schema a management
     * Hierarchical directory service
+- Implementing Azure Role Based Access Control
     - What is RBAC?
         * for Authorization
           * There will be different types of users requiring different access to Azure
           * Some users will require admin access to Azure while others will use the resources we deploy
           * These different types of users need to be managed and monitored
         * is used daily
         * is the tool we use to provide shared access
         * Central to access control in Azure
         * Roles allow you to group together sets of permissions
         * We can make users or groups members of roles
         * Member of role inherit all the permissions assigned to the role
         * When using roles
             * Choose or create a role
             * Assign role members
         * three of the built-in roles
             1. Owner: Lets you manage everything including access to resources
             2. Contributor: Lets you manage everything except grating access to resources
             3. Reader: Lets youview everything but not make changes
         * using roles
             * Built-in roles: use the buil-in roles first.
 Dozens to choose from
             * Custom roles: if the buil-in roles don't meet your requirements, then create you own
             * Least Privilege: Always follow the principal of least privilege
+- Implementing Azure Access and Governance Tools
+ TODO